Trajat223/mini/README.md

 - User registration & login
 - Password hashing for secure storage
 - Real-time public/private messaging with Socket.IO
+- **End-to-End Encryption** for all messages
+- Face recognition authentication
+- Face-locked message security
 - File upload & sharing
 - SQLite backend (local database)

+---

+## 🔒 Security Features

+### End-to-End Encryption
+All messages are encrypted on the sender's device before transmission and can only be decrypted by the intended recipient.
+This ensures:

+- The server cannot read message contents
+- Messages remain secure even if the database is compromised
+- Only the intended recipient can decrypt and read messages

+### Face Authentication
+- Users can register their face for biometric authentication
+- Face-locked messages require facial verification to view
+- Failed face verification attempts are logged

 ---